panyam/pcachapter/CHAPTER.md

 **Batching and Concurrency Patterns**

-For Maya's monthly analysis across 47 locations, choosing between sequential and parallel processing significantly impacted both cost and completion time:
+For Sita's monthly analysis across 47 locations, choosing between sequential and parallel processing significantly impacted both cost and completion time:

 **Sequential Processing**: Process locations one by one - slow but simple **Parallel Processing**: Process all locations simultaneously - fast but may hit limits